trustbit/exercises/transport-tycoon.md

 ## Exercise 2

 To be announced November 13-15.

+You can subscribe to the [newsletter for the updates](https://tinyletter.com/softwarepark) or just check this repository later.